 If you’re not sure the metal loop in your cargo area is a tether anchor, then don’t use it.
 Cargo loops aren’t always tested to the specifications that tether anchors are, so it may not hold in a crash.
 If you can’t find your vehicle manual and your best friend Google is moody today, order a manual for yourself from your dealer or eBay so you can be sure that your child is safe.

 When should I use the tether?

 All the time a child is forward-facing and harnessed!
-If you read Kecia’s blog about the ultra-conservative tether anchor weight limits that Honda/Acura, Mercedes, and Ferrari have, then you’re a step ahead of most parents who don’t realize that vehicle and carseat manufacturers do put weight limits on their equipment.
+However, all manufacturers, vehicle and carseat, put weight limits on their equipment.
+Tether anchors are no different and while carseat tether weight limits are the the weight limits of the carseat, vehicle manufacturers put varying weight limits on their tether anchors based on testing.
+They may list this weight limit in the owner’s manual or they may not.
 I’m going to talk out of both sides of my mouth here, lol, and say that you should pay attention to those weight limits, but make an educated decision about when to stop using the top tether.
 Here’s what we know: having a maximum weight limit for tether anchors implies failure at that limit.
-We don’t have evidence of injury if there is failure.
-The tether has done its job of reducing injury and slowing the child’s body during the early part of a crash.
+We don’t have evidence of injury if there is failure, even after decades of required use in Canada.
+Because the tether works in conjunction with either the seat belt or the lower LATCH connectors, it’s less likely to fail than if the carseat were installed with just the tether alone.
+In the aftermath of a crash, the tether has done its job of reducing injury and slowing the child’s body during the early part of a crash.
 If any hardware fails, it tends to bend/distort, not all out fail and flail about the vehicle.
 It’s exactly the taller, heavier children who need the benefits of tethers because they are more likely to have higher head excursion.
 Ultimately it needs to be a parental decision, but as a parent, you need to have all the information available.

 Am I required to use the tether?